Daniel Sotomayor: ACT-UP/Chicago

 In 1988, Daniel joined the Chicagoans for AIDS Rights which eventually led to his involvement with ACT UP, an organization founded in New York with a goal to spread awareness about the AIDS crisis.
 Being at the head of ACT-UP's Chicago branch, he phoned government officials to enact lasting changes, advertisement networks to get them to promote his team's sexual education posters, and community leaders to organize marches.

 During Sotomayor's time with ACT-UP/Chicago, he orchestrated many "zaps" in which he would call out public figures and advocate for safer sex education for the youth.
 In 1990, his most notable "zap" consisted of making his way to the top of Chicago's Cook County Building and displaying a flag that read "We Demand Equal Healthcare Now".
 He was arrested for this stunt and lost his job at the news publication (Windy City Times) he had been producing cartoons for.

 Tension started to arise within the ACT-UP/Chicago as members believed that Sotomayor was taking too much credit and gaining too much power in the organization.
 He protested with calling out the organization's lack of focus on AIDS; he claimed they were becoming too broad by focusing on many human right's issues all at once leading to no lasting change.
 Sotomayor stated in an interview that ACT-UP/Chicago had placed AIDS activism's importance, "after racism, sexism, and homophobia".
 He quit in 1990.

 Political cartoons

-Soon after his entry into the activist scene and coupled with his continued love for drawing, journalist/activist Paul Admas helped him land a regular position as a cartoonist for Windy City Times.
+Soon after his entry into the activist scene and coupled with his continued love for drawing, journalist/activist Paul Adams helped him land a regular position as a cartoonist for Windy City Times.
 He quickly became divisive and highly talked about in the political sphere surrounding the Chicago area, even beyond.
 This national praise and interest in his politics led him to have featured spots in other gay news sources throughout New York and California.
 He became, according to journalist and founder of The Legacy Project Chicago Victor Salvo, "the first (and only) openly gay and openly HIV-positive political cartoonist in the United States, possibly the world."

 He produced over 150 cartoons for various editorials.